hannaparkUH/hannaparkUH.github.io/essays/ReflectonSoftwareEngineering.md

 <img class="ui image" src="../images/agile.jpg">

 There are so many things involved in creating a website: hosting, template design, front-end development, back-end development, content writing, database, testing and etc. It’s important to communicate effectively among team members.
-For my final group project, we used a style of Agile Project Management called Issue Driven Project Management(IDPM).
-Agile Project Management is an iterative approach to manage projects.
-It breaks  a large project into small tasks, so enables a team to adapt to changes quickly.
-There are many benefits using IDPM.
-IDPM shows actual progress of a project.
-All of the team members can track the status of projects and be directly involved with management.

-For my final group project, we used a style of Agile Project Management called Issue Driven Project Management(IDPM).
+For my final group project, we used a style of Agile Project Management called Issue Driven Project Management (IDPM).
 Agile Project Management is an iterative approach to manage projects.
 It breaks a large project into small tasks, so enables a team to adapt to changes quickly.
 There are many benefits using IDPM.
 IDPM shows actual progress of a project.
 All of the team members can track the status of projects and be directly involved with management.